openstack/charm-deployment-guide/deploy-guide/source/upgrade-overview.rst

 OpenStack upgrade
   An upgrade of the software deployed by the OpenStack charms.
 Each application is upgraded via its corresponding charm.
-This constitutes an upgrade from one major OpenStack version to the next (e.g. Ussuri to Victoria).
+This constitutes an upgrade from one major OpenStack version to the next (e.g. Xena to Yoga).

 Series upgrade
-  An upgrade of the Ubuntu operating system (e.g. Bionic to Focal) on the cloud nodes.
+  An upgrade of the Ubuntu operating system (e.g. Focal to Jammy) on the cloud nodes.
 This includes containers.

 .. important::